AElfProject/aelf-command/README.md

   -e, --endpoint <URI>                                     The URI of an AElf node.
 Eg: http://127.0.0.1:8000 -a, --account <account>                                  The address of AElf wallet -p, --password <password>                                The password of encrypted keyStore -d, --datadir <directory>                                The directory that contains the AElf related files.
-Default to be `{home}/.local/share/aelf`
+Default to be Default to be `{home}/.local/share/aelf`
   -h, --help                                               output usage information

 Commands:
-  call [contract-address|contract-name] [method] [params]  Call a read-only method on a contract. send [contract-address|contract-name] [method] [params]  Execute a method on a contract. get-blk-height                                           get the current of specified chain get-blk-info [height] [include-txs]                      get a block info get-tx-result [tx-hash]                                  get a transaction result console                                                  Open a node REPL create [save-to-file]                                    create a new account load [private-key|mnemonic] [save-to-file]               load wallet from deploy [category] [code-path]                            Deploy a smart contract config <flag> [key] [value]                              get, set, delete or list aelf-command config
+  call [contract-address|contract-name] [method] [params]  Call a read-only method on a contract. send [contract-address|contract-name] [method] [params]  Execute a method on a contract. get-blk-height                                           Get the current block height of specified chain get-chain-status                                         Get the current chain status get-blk-info [height|block-hash] [include-txs]           Get a block info get-tx-result [tx-hash]                                  Get a transaction result console                                                  Open a node REPL create [options] [save-to-file]                          Create a new account load [private-key|mnemonic] [save-to-file]               Load wallet from a private key or mnemonic proposal [organization] [expired-time]                   Send a proposal to an origination with a specific contract method deploy [category] [code-path]                            Deploy a smart contract config <flag> [key] [value]                              Get, set, delete or list aelf-command config
 ```
 in your terminal and get useful information.